HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vcn.markdown

 ## Performance

-HandBrake supports the AMD VCE encoder but does not support the VCN decoder.
+HandBrake supports the AMD VCN hardware encoder but does NOT support the hardware decoder.

 The CPU will still be used for: